wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 - Making sure everything is properly set up
 - Creating and implementing the bug fix or the feature

-In short, it takes quite some time to actually start implementing what you have to implement.
+In short, it takes quite some time before you actually start implementing what you have to implement.

 This is where Quarkus Dev Services come into play.
 As soon as Quarkus detects that there is a dependency on a third-party component (database, MQ, cache, …) and you have Docker Desktop installed on your developer machine, Quarkus starts the component for you.
 You don’t have to configure anything.
 It just happens.